 Phil.
+Pollett (The University of Queensland)

+Infinite-patch metapopulations

-Pollett (The University of Queensland) A (homogeneous) stochastic patch occupancy model (SPOM)
+A (homogeneous) stochastic patch occupancy model (SPOM)

+Phil.
+Pollett (The University of Queensland)

-A (homogeneous) stochastic patch occupancy model (SPOM) Suppose that there are N patches.
+A (homogeneous) stochastic patch occupancy model (SPOM)

+Suppose that there are N patches.

 Let $n_t \in \{0, 1, ..., N\}$ be the number of occupied patches at time t, and assume that $(n_t, t = 0, 1, ...)$ is a discrete-time Markov chain.